aesara-devs/aesara/doc/extending/ctype.rst

 given in the inputs.
 This special variable is declared by Aesara as ``PyObject* py_%(name)s`` where ``PyObject*`` is a pointer to a Python object as defined by CPython's C API.
-This is the reference that corresponds, on the Python side of things, to a Variable with the ``double`` type.
+This is the reference that corresponds, on the Python side of things, to a :class:`Variable` with the ``double`` type.
 It is what the end user will give and what he or she expects to get back.